Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 Constant values can be used.

 *A typical use case would be showing the value of a stock and comparing it to its value the previous day.*

+## Timer
+A digital display that counts down.
+Upon reaching zero, the analysis will be updated and the timer will be reset.

 ## Transposed table
 A *transposed table* presents bound data in a tabular format, where rows represent data fields and columns represent objects.